 But how do you break into becoming a better growth hacker?
 Or even become a growth manager to begin with?
 Education.
 And practice.
 The following books will help you on the education side.
 Practice is on your end.

 Move fast.
 Break things.
 It used to be a Facebook company mantra.
-Zuckerburg wasn’t the first to see the strategic advantage from moving fast and being willing to break things.
-The first to discover the wisdom in moving fast: Genghis Khan.
-Conquering more territory in some 20 years than Rome did in 400 years, Genghis Khan knew how to grow an empire.
+Zuckerburg wasn’t the first to see the strategic advantage of moving fast and being willing to break things.
+The first to discover the wisdom in speed: Genghis Khan.
+Conquering more territory in some 20 years than Rome did in 400 years, Genghis Khan knew how to grow an empire faster than anyone else has.

 It’s the original story of growth hacking.
 A manager find the one north star metric (runs at bat).
 The entire team is built around the north star metric–on-base percentage for the Oakland A’s.
 It’s the story of hacking growth with a smaller budget, less talent, all in one season.